Supporting Financial Inclusion for Returning Citizens

 With her experience in cooperative development, Juan and Alison created Tightshift Laboring Cooperative, providing not only employment but business ownership opportunities (as well as wealth building potential) for returning citizens.

-Tightshift offers moving, cleaning, and landscaping services and now has 11 members, all of whom own part of the company and share profits.
-Many of the owners are returning citizens, and they also mentor and train at-risk youth.
+Tightshift offers moving, cleaning, and landscaping services and now has 11 member apprentices, all of whom are on a path to co-ownership.
+Many of the member apprentices are returning citizens, and they also mentor and train at-risk youth.
 “We have the same business licenses as a regular business.
 But the management is us, the ownership is us, and the governance is us.
-We make bylaws and the board rotates—really decentralizing power,” Juan explained.
+Even when someone first joins as a member apprentice, they get to weigh in on business decisions,” Juan explained.
 They founded Tightshift with an initial $3,500 grant from the Diverse City Fund and have continued to raise money through grants and a GoFundMe page.

 As Tightshift has grown, Juan and Allison recognized that in order to help the business and its workers succeed, they also needed to focus on housing and healing.
 They rented a house in University Park, Maryland and open it to anyone who needs some time to get on their feet.
 They have added yoga and meditation to their routine to try to help team members deal with the trauma from their pasts.
 They envision this healing component becoming an important part of their mission moving forward.
 “Imagine a halfway house where people get trained, they get healed, and when they leave, they own a business.
 You’re setting these people up for success,” Juan said.